 Q: What to do when a child is disruptive?

-Sometimes it may be a bit of a challenge to make kids control their minds, voices, and bodies for an extended period of time, especially if they have never tried meditation before.
+Sometimes it may be a bit of a challenge to make kids control their minds, voices, and bodies for an extended period, especially if they have never tried meditation before.

-The best thing to do here is to give them some time for a break until the moment they are ready to get back to a mindful game.
+The best thing to do here is to give them some time for a break until they are ready to get back to a mindful game.

-Be ready for such situations and be patient, as kids usually have difficulties with staying fully concentrated, which doesn’t mean they can’t participate again.
-On the contrary!
+Be ready for such situations and be patient, as kids usually have a hard time concentrating fully, but this doesn’t mean they can’t participate again.

-As kids like to do whatever makes them entertained, so meditation should do as well.
+As kids like to do whatever makes them entertained, meditation should be entertaining.
 Kids learn on a visual basis, which is a perfect base for practicing guided meditation.

 Allen Wei is someone who believes in living his best life, focusing on balance, happiness, and relaxation.
 He fosters a positive lifestyle in terms of his body, mind, and environment, and he is a huge proponent of learning to be balanced via relaxation techniques integrated into our busy lives.

 Last Updated on